Dodgers rally past Braves for sweep, Scherzer leaves after 6

+LOS ANGELES (AP) — Max Scherzer felt his hamstring tighten up during warmups.
+He still went out and dominated the Atlanta Braves for six innings.

-LOS ANGELES (AP) — Justin Turner and AJ Pollock singled home the tying and go-ahead runs through the same infield hole in the eighth inning, and the Los Angeles Dodgers rallied past the Atlanta Braves 4-3 on Wednesday night to complete a three-game sweep.
+Justin Turner and AJ Pollock singled home the tying and go-ahead runs through the same infield hole in the eighth, and the Los Angeles Dodgers rallied for a 4-3 win Wednesday night to complete a three-game sweep.

+“Just knew it was tight,” he explained.
+“From there, had to throttle down.
+Couldn’t fully get on my back leg.
+Had to work around it.”

-The Dodgers got more good news after their game ended.
+The Dodgers got better news shortly after their game ended.
 San Francisco lost 5-2 to Milwaukee, giving Los Angeles sole possession of the NL West lead by a half-game over the rival Giants.

 The defending World Series champions hadn’t been in first place since April 25.
 They are off Thursday, when the Giants finish their series with the Brewers, before beginning a pivotal showdown Friday in San Francisco.

-The Dodgers staked Max Scherzer to an early 2-0 lead and he was dominating the NL East-leading Braves when he left after 76 pitches because of a tight hamstring.
+The Dodgers staked Scherzer to an early 2-0 lead and he was baffling the NL East-leading Braves when he left after 76 pitches.
 The right-hander struck out nine and walked none in six innings.

-“It was a no-brainer,” Dodgers manager Dave Roberts said.
+“It was a no-brainer,” manager Dave Roberts said.
 “He knows his body better than anyone.
 He knows when to push himself and when to be smart.”

+Scherzer said he expects to make his next start, having successfully pitched through a similar hamstring issue before.

 Dansby Swanson hit a tiebreaking solo home run — his 26th — in the eighth, giving Atlanta a 3-2 lead.
 He was hitless in three at-bats against Scherzer.